tinacms/tinacms-site/content/blog/exporting-wordpress-content-to-gatsby.md

 ---
 Say hello to the [WordPress to Gatsby Markdown Exporter](https://github.com/tinacms/wp-gatsby-markdown-exporter)!
 It's a WordPress plugin to export posts, pages, and other content from WordPress to Markdown.

-WordPress powers a large portion of sites on the web.
-But there are cases where a modern static site generator like [GatsbyJS](https://www.gatsbyjs.org/) can be better suited for the requirements of a website.
+A modern static site generator like [GatsbyJS](https://www.gatsbyjs.org/) can be be a great alternative to power a website that was previously built with WordPress.
 Add TinaCMS into the mix for real-time editing and we get a modern website that developers and content creators will enjoy.

 Gatsby provides the common benefits of traditional static site generators like increased security, improved performance, and lower maintenance overhead.
 It also tackles modern problems like enhanced offline browsing and progressive image loading.

 Gatsby can include content from many sources, including from existing WordPress sites.
-If we want to decommission a WordPress site, exporting the content to Markdown will ensure it's editable in the future.
-That's where the WordPress to Gatsby Exporter plugin helps us.
+If we want to decommission a WordPress site, exporting the content to Markdown will ensure it's editable in the future (Markdown is a way of formatting content that's widely used by static website generators).

+That's where the WP to Gatsby Markdown Exporter plugin helps us.

 ## Installing the exporter plugin